Writing for Fun and Profit online course

 - Opening lines.

-- Beyond plot: slice of life, mood, etc., mosaic structure, allegory.
+- Beyond plot: slice of life, mood, etc., Alternate types of structure such as mosaic, string of beads.
+Allegory.

 - Subplots and minor characters.